 |What I Write||

-A graduate of the Viable Paradise workshop (2013), I write (as K.G.
-Anderson) urban fantasy, space opera, alternate history, Weird West tales, near-future science fiction, poetry and mystery.
+A graduate of the Viable Paradise and Taos Toolbox workshops, I write urban fantasy, space opera, alternate history, horror, Weird West tales, near-future science fiction, poetry and mystery.

-Support Clarion West’s students!
-Your donation through a Write-a-thon page such as mine makes it possible for Clarion West continue to offer substantive student scholarships, to attract the top instructors in the field, and to adhere to nonprofit best practices that ensure the organization’s sustainability.
+Clarion West is a community-powered writing program!
+I’m doing the Write-a-thon this year to encourage my friends to help Clarion West so the workshop can continue to offer substantive student scholarships, attract the top instructors in the field, and adhere to nonprofit best practices that ensure the organization’s sustainability.

-Please give generously to support the Clarion West Writers Workshop and the speculative fiction writers and editors of the future.
+Please give generously this year to support the Clarion West Writers Workshop and the speculative fiction writers and editors of the future.
 Give me a shout with any questions about my writing or my work in the Write-a-thon.